 CNA regularly assesses risks, both to its investment portfolio and individual holdings, considering emerging trends and their potential impact on specific sectors.
 Risk assessments could include ESG-related risks such as climate-related impacts, energy prices, litigation exposure, public perception of corporate social responsibility and legal compliance.

 We also conduct research on certain ESG-related topics to better inform our investment strategy.
-For example, we periodically analyze electric vehicles to inform our analysis of the automobile industry and other aspects of carbon transition in the economy.
+For example, we periodically analyze energy and related investments to inform our analysis of the energy and power industries and other aspects of carbon transition in the economy.
 We aim to be disciplined in our evaluation of each investment’s risk return profile and the risks related to our entire investment portfolio.

 Our Investments